 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+Our water comes from an aquifer shared by many users on the south bank of the river.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water system serves bout 70 people through 44 service connections).
+Our water system serves about 70 people through 44 service connections).
 Our water source is groundwater drawn from one 70-foot deep drilled well which is located between space 7 and space 33.